NTK-Guided Few-Shot Class Incremental Learning: Related Works

 \section{Related Works}

-\textbf{Neural Tangent Kernel.} It is initially proposed in \cite{neal1996priors}, which reveals the relationship between the convergence of infinitely wide neural networks and model generalization.
-Continuing this pioneering work, subsequent studies \cite{le2007continuous,hazan2015steps} further extend these findings to the case of shallow neural networks.
-Furthermore, recent works \cite{du2018gradient,wang2022global,zou2018stochastic,allen2019convergence} on highly over-parameterized neural networks show that gradient descent can achieve zero training error even for finite but sufficiently wide CNNs, revealing promising generalization potential.
+\textbf{Neural Tangent Kernel.} Initially proposed in \cite{neal1996priors}, it reveals the relationship between the convergence of infinitely wide neural networks and model generalization.
+Building on this pioneering work, subsequent studies \cite{le2007continuous,hazan2015steps} extend these findings to finite-width neural networks.
+Recent works \cite{du2018gradient,wang2022global,zou2018stochastic,allen2019convergence} on highly over-parameterized neural networks show that gradient descent can achieve zero training error even for finite but sufficiently wide CNNs, revealing promising generalization potential.
 For example, \cite{du2018gradient,du2019width} elucidate the correlation between network width and generalization, demonstrating that over-parameterization and random initialization enable models to converge linearly to the global minimum.
-Zhu \textit{et al.} \cite{allen2019convergence} show that over-parameterized wide networks can fit samples in polynomial time.
-Moreover, Bombari \textit{et al.} \cite{bombari2023stability} discuss model stability, feature alignment and their relation to generalization error.
-Diverging from these typical NTK approaches, our work seeks to further integrate FSCIL with NTK dynamics and improve generalization capabilities.
+Bombari \textit{et al.} \cite{bombari2023stability} discuss model stability, feature alignment, and their relation to generalization error.
+Lee \textit{et al.} \cite{lee2020finite,novak2022fast} propose a fast method for quantifying finite-width neural tangent kernels, demonstrating that optimizing NTK can enhance model generalization.
+Moreover, \cite{xiang2022tkil} addresses class imbalance and knowledge retention in incremental learning by introducing a Gradients Tangent Kernel loss, based on NTK considerations.
+Diverging from these methods, our work seeks to further integrate FSCIL with NTK dynamics and improve generalization capabilities specifically quantified by NTK.

 \textbf{Few-shot Class-Incremental Learning.} It is proposed to address CIL in few-shot context.
 In general, the current FSCIL approaches \cite{tao2020few,shi2021overcoming,hersche2022constrained} principally are alleviating catastrophic forgetting in incremental sessions.
 For example, TOPIC \cite{tao2020few} is the pioneer, which leverages neural gas structure to solidify knowledge.
 CEC \cite{zhang2021few} employs episodic training via a context-propagated graph model to enhance adaptability.
 Moreover, MCNet \cite{ji2023memorizing} introduces ensemble learning to complement different memorized knowledge.
 Building upon these foundations, subsequent methods \cite{yoon2023soft,yang2023neural,zhou2022forward,peng2022few} have advanced via the class extension techniques, which is to preemptively prevent forgetting in future classes.
 For example, considered from forward compatibility, Zhou \textit{et al.} \cite{zhou2022forward} assign virtual prototypes to preserve space for incremental classes.
 ALICE \cite{peng2022few} extends the virtual classes to limit and facilitates well-clustered features via sophisticate-designed loss.
 Compared to them, our NTK-FSCIL focuses more on the model generalization and alleviates catastrophic forgetting from the side.